tomstorey/c1600re/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;1: 25MHz<br>

 <img src="images/system-option-register.png">

+The HWREV field is treated as a literal, and does not encode any information.

 ### LED Control Register
 Another name that I have come up with, this byte size register enables 5 LEDS to be controlled - even more blinkenlights!